SovARTIA/Public/LICENSES/README.md

 > This folder will contain the applicable licenses for this repo.
-> These licenses will **also** be in the applicable folder that they apply to; this folder is for redundancy and hotlinking.
+> These licenses will **also** be in the applicable folder that they apply to.
+> This folder is mostly for redundancy and hotlinking purposes.